ThomasD338/td338-it265-002/docs/GDD_Final.md

 # Deck Mechanic:
 Several different card types:
-- Attack: Lets player attack with their primary weapon
-- Spell: Lets player cast a spell
+- Attack: Lets player attack with their primary weapon ~~- Spell: Lets player cast a spell~~
+- Injury cards: Dead draws
+- Item cards: Allow the player to perform actions listed on the item for that turn.
+Allows for various different actions depending on what is needed

 # Spell Cooldowns
 - After casting, flip card over to indicate that it is on cooldown.
 Flip it back over at the end of your next turn.